Environmental Engineer, Team Leader, Earth System Measurements and Data Group

 • Emergency response to atmospheric releases

-• Project management involving large procurements and multiple collaborators
+• Project management involving multiple collaborators

 Education

-• MS, Environmental Engineering, Washington State University
+• MS, environmental engineering, Washington State University

-• BS, Civil Engineering, Washington State University
+• BS, civil engineering, Washington State University

 Affiliations and Professional Service